Regulatory Letting Bodies and Accreditation Schemes

-Client Money Protect (CMP) is a client money protection Membership designed to protect client money held by Property Agents and Professionals.
+Client money protection is also provided through Propertymark.Client money protection (CMP) is designed to protect client money held by Property Agents and Professionals.

-Deposit Protection Scheme (DPS)
+Deposit Protection Service (DPS)

-Their service protects tenants deposits and introduces standards for how deposit disputes are handled with landlords.
+Their service protects tenants' deposits and introduces standards for how deposit disputes are handled with landlords.

 Information Commissioner’s Office (ICO.)

-National Landlords Association (NLA)
+National Residential Landlords Association (NRLA)

-Its 20,000+ member landlords range from full-time landlords with large property portfolios, to those with just a single letting.
+Its 20,000+ member landlords range from full-time landlords with large property portfolios to those with just a single letting.

-Safe Agent is a scheme that endorses companies that protect their landlords’ and tenants’ money through client money protection schemes.
+Safeagent is a scheme that endorses companies that protect their landlords’ and tenants’ money through client money protection schemes.